[Toy Review] Lovense Osci 3

 Verdict

-In and of itself, the One Thrusting Rabbit is an okay but unremarkable thrusting rabbit vibrator.
+My basic conclusion to this review was that the One Thrusting Rabbit is an okay but unremarkable rabbit vibrator.
 The thrusting function is decent (the noise aside), but the motor is extremely buzzy and the lack of dual controls for the vibrations really pushes this one into more “miss” than “hit” for me.
 And, of course, the silicone tearing after one use is really, really bad.

 It’s also absurdly overpriced at £138.78 from Sex Toys UK and $141.95 from Babeland and Good Vibes.
 That’s only slightly less than the Osci by Lovense, a high-end brand with premium prices.